 Obviously when you are placing a Forex trade with your own trading funds, placing a trade on both possible outcomes of each trade is not going to be financial profitable, much like when you bet on both Red and Black on a Roulette game.

-However, as you are using bonus funds to place these types of wagers, and not your own funds, then irrespective of the way the trade moves, by betting on both outcomes with those bonus funds a guaranteed profit will be yours at the closing of those trades.
+However, as you are using extra funds to place these types of wagers, and not your own funds, then irrespective of the way the trade moves, by betting on both outcomes with those extra funds a guaranteed profit will be yours at the closing of those trades.

-So you will often find that most online Forex traders will open up accounts with as many different Forex Brokers as they can find, and will always be very eager to accept any and all bonuses they are offered by those Brokers.
+So you will often find that most online Forex traders will open up accounts with as many different Forex Brokers as they can find, and will always be very eager to accept any and all offered by those Brokers.

 - What is a Forex Trading System?